jntp/Catchcore/README.md

 # Catchcore
-The name Catchcore is a portmanteau between the words CATCHment and the CORE(s) of a narrow cold frontal rainband (NCFR).
+Catchcore is a portmanteau between a hydrologic CATCHment and a CORE of a narrow cold frontal rainband (NCFR).
+An NCFR contains gaps and cores where cores are areas of very intense precipitation and gaps are areas of relatively light precipitation.
 When an NCFR core intersects with a catchment (or watershed) of interest, they become one--hence the name "Catchcore."
 More details to come later ;)